Lillard pours in 61 to lift Blazers past Mavs, 134-131

 He scored in every way imaginable, from well beyond the 3-point line, on blow-by drives, short jumpers and at the foul line.
 Lillard finished 17 of 32 from the floor and 9 of 17 from beyond the arc while making all 18 free throw attempts.

-Kristaps Porzingis scored 36 points and Luka Doncic had 25 points, 10 assists and eight rebounds for the Mavericks, who will finish No. 7 in the West.
+“Damian played incredible,” Porzingis said.
+“Made some unbelievable shots.
+Hats off to him.”

-Porzingis put the Mavericks up 130-127 with 1:52 left when he drained a 3 from the left wing.
-But Lillard came back with a remarkable 3-footer from 36 feet away that hit the back of the rim, bounced several feet above the top of the backboard and down through the net.
+His most remarkable shot came with less than 2 minutes remaining.
+With the Blazers down three, he launched a shot from 36 feet away that hit the back of the rim and bounced several feet above the top of the backboard before dropping through the net.

-Porzingis fouled out on the following possession after being called for an offensive foul.
+“I’ve never seen a shot like that — ever,” said Mavericks coach Rick Carlisle.
+“That was unbelievable.”

-Lillard then drew a double-team and dished to Haasan Whiteside for a dunk to put the Blazers up by two.
+After Porzingis fouled out, Lillard drew a double-team and dished to Haasan Whiteside for a dunk to put the Blazers up by two.
 Doncic split a pair of free throws to cut the lead to one with 40 seconds left.

-After Lillard missed a fallaway jumper, the Mavericks appeared to take the lead on Dorian Finney-Smith’s 3-pointer from the corner, but Trey Burke was called for an illegal screen and officials waived off the basket.
+Lillard missed a fallaway jumper, and the Mavericks appeared to take the lead on Dorian Finney-Smith’s 3-pointer from the corner, but Trey Burke was called for an illegal screen and officials waived off the basket.

+“I don’t know what to say,” Doncic said.
+“They call what they see out there.
+Personally, on the last play, I don’t think it was an offensive foul.
+Especially I don’t think you call those fouls in that moment.
+They can make mistakes.”

-CJ McCollum made two free throws to put the Blazers up by three with 3.9 left.
-Tim Hardaway Jr.’s 3-pointer from the corner hit the side of the backboard as time expired, denying the Mavericks a chance to send the game into overtime.
+The Mavs were forced to foul CJ McCollum, who made two free throws to put the Blazers up by three with 3.9 left.
+Tim Hardaway Jr.’s 3-pointer from the corner hit the side of the backboard as time expired.

+“We just kept saying keep our composure,” Lillard said.
+“We knew the first team that came up with a few stops would win.
+It was going to come down to who wanted it more.”

 The game featured the two leading scorers since the NBA restart, with Doncic entering averaging 33.4 points and Lillard 33.
 Lillard was hot from the start, scoring 25 in the first half as the Blazers took a 66-58 lead.